 10) Dress an Inviting Table

 Relaxing needn’t be a solitary affair.
 The company of friends and family for a good meal is an unbeatable stress buster – but not if there’s no good place to gather.
-No matter how elegant, white china fades into the background, so to make the table inviting, you’ll have to add things – flowers, candles, linens, etc. China of a lively pattern or rich colour becomes its own statement, requiring little accompaniment to set a style.
+No matter how elegant, white china fades into the background, so to make the table inviting, you’ll have to add things – flowers, candles, linens, etc. China in a lively pattern or rich colour becomes its own statement, requiring little accompaniment to set a style.

 11) Make Mornings Sing